Joni Mitchell Archives – Vol. 4: The Asylum Years (1976–1980)

 Joni Mitchell Archives – Vol. 4: The Asylum Years (1976–1980) is a six-disc box set by Canadian musician Joni Mitchell, released on October 4, 2024, by Rhino Records.
 The box is the fourteenth overall release and fourth offering of unreleased material from the Joni Mitchell Archives, a planned series of releases containing remastered material from the singer's personal archives.
 Formatted in chronological order, the fourth volume of the series consists of the archived material that was recorded during the second half of Mitchell's tenure at Asylum Records, which includes the years between the release of her eighth studio album, Hejira (1976) and her second live album, Shadows and Light (1980).
+The album won the 2026 Grammy Award for Best Historical Album.

 Reception

-Joni Mitchell Archives – Vol. 4 has received positive reviews from critics.
+Joni Mitchell Archives – Vol. 4 has received positive reviews from critics and was awarded the 2026 Grammy award for Best Historical Album.
 On Metacritic which assigns a normalized rating out of 100 to reviews from mainstream critics, the set has a score of 90 based on six reviews, indicating "universal acclaim".
 In his review for AllMusic, Thom Jurek complimented the live performances, highlighting an early version of "Coyote", as well as renditions of "Help Me", "Just Like This Train", "Furry Sings the Blues", and "Don't Interrupt the Sorrow".
 Jurek also praised the set's ability to "illuminate the studio albums" from which the material is derived, as well as display the evolutionary process of the songs.